WashingtonYandun/WashingtonYandun/README.md

 <p align="center">Welcome to my GitHub profile!
 I'm passionate about learning and exploring new technologies.</p>

 - 🔭 I'm currently working on my personal web portfolio: [wy-portfolio](https://washingtonyandun.github.io/wy-portfolio/).
 - 🌱 My everyday goal is to learn as much as I can.
-Check out my fun pourpose repositories: [My bucket of repos](https://github.com/WMYM-Experimental).
 - 👯 I'm open to collaborations and projects in any field.
 - 📫 You can reach me through my website or by connecting with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/washington-yandun-3a95b2226).
 <br>